6 Back-end API

 6.2.4 Defining Remote Services

 Remote REST microservices typically reside under the backend/services directory.
 You can organize them any way you like.
 A microservice is equivalent to a class.
 The class name is the microservice name.
-The methods in that class that have a certain signature (particular set of arguments) are the web methods.
+The methods in that class that have a certain signature (a particular set of arguments) are the web methods.

 A REST web microservice has the following signature: